Out with Kodak, in with Dolby at home of Oscars

-LOS ANGELES (Reuters) - Down came Kodak, and up went the Dolby signs at the home of the Oscars, as film industry sound company Dolby Laboratories on Monday unveiled a high-tech, 3D cinema system at the theater that now bears its name.
+LOS ANGELES, June 11 (Reuters) - Down came Kodak, and up went the Dolby signs at the home of the Oscars, as film industry sound company Dolby Laboratories on Monday unveiled a high-tech, 3D cinema system at the theater that now bears its name.

 The owners of the venue in downtown Hollywood that hosts the world’s top film awards annually have re-christened it the Dolby Theatre.